MarginaliaSearch/www.marginalia.nu/content/log/A_134_nsfw.md

 This is a slow process, measured in seconds per sample rather than the other way around, but doesn't need any actual human attention can easily be left to cook for a few days.

-The results were probably on par with what I'd expect from a human, especially given most humans would be pretty fatigued 10,000 or so labeling decisions in.
+The results are probably on par with what I'd expect from a human, especially given most humans would be pretty fatigued 10,000 or so labeling decisions in.

 There are many ambiguous cases where a sample could be labeled either NSFW or SAFE depending on